artisanfw/i18n/README.md

 echo Language::i()->trans('welcome', ['%name%' => 'Airam']);
 // Output: "Welcome, Airam!"
 ```
-### Override the Locale
+### Overriding the Locale
 ```php
 echo Language::i()->trans('welcome', ['%name%' => 'Airam'], 'es');
 // Output: "¡Bienvenido, Airam!"
 ```
-## Optional: Allow translation in Twig templates
+## Optional: Using Translations in Twig Templates
-If you're using Twig (e.g., for rendering emails), you can register the translation function:
+If you're using Twig (e.g., for rendering HTML emails), the translation function can be registered manually:
 ```php
 $twig->addFunction(Language::getTwigFunction());
 ```
-> **Note:** This requires `Twig` to be installed.
-If it's not installed, the function won't be available.
+> **Note:** Twig must be installed separately.
+If not present, the translation function will not be available.

-If you're using `artisanfw/twig`, simply include `Language::getTwigFunction()` in the Twig config under functions.
+If you're using the `artisanfw/twig` package, simply include `Language::getTwigFunction()` in the Twig config under `functions`.

-## Translation in a Twig template:
+### Translation Usage in Twig
 ```twig
 <p>{{ t('welcome', { '%name%': user.name }) }}</p>
 ```

-## Optional: Language detection
+## Optional: Automatic Language Detection
-If you're using `artisanfw/api`, you can an add the middleware `Artisan\Middleware\Locale` to your Bootstrap settings.
+If you're using the `artisanfw/api` package, you can an add the middleware `Artisan\Middleware\Locale` to your Bootstrap settings.

 ```php
 $apiManager->addMiddleware(new \Artisan\Middlewares\Locale());
 ```

-The middleware will try to set the current language looking for the following:
+This middleware attempts to determine the appropriate locale based on the following order:
 1. `lang` query parameter
 2. `Accepted-Language` header
 3. default language configured in `Language::load()`

-## Variable management
+## Variable Wrapping Configuration
-You can avoid the wrapper characters in the params:
+To simplify variable usage, you may omit the traditional wrapper characters in translation placeholders:
 ```yaml
 welcome: "Welcome, {name}!"
 ```